sharokku1/My-First-ICPC/README.md

 **Final Score:** 66,677.164 (Passed 23/23 test cases)

 ##  Project Summary itself.
-This repository contains a high-performance C++ solution for an NP-hard network optimization problem.
-The challenge was asking to determine the optimal configuration for **Optical Circuit Switches (OXC)** in a large-scale AI computing cluster to minimize flow conflicts and adjustment costs.
+This repository contains a solution in C++ PL for the NP-hard network optimization problem.
+The challenge was asking to determine the optimal configuration for **OXC which is Optical Circuit Switches** in a large-scale AI computing cluster to minimize flow conflicts and adjustment costs.